wp-plugins/totop-link/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==
+= 1.3 =
+Update to improve outputted HTML for better standards compliance when the same form appears multiple times on the same page.

 = 1.2 =
 Small update to add better i18n and WPML compatibility.